Contents

 Hall of the Prisoners

 Michelangelo's four unfinished male nude sculptures, Prisoners or Slaves is the focal point in this room.
-Commissioned in 1505 to be a part of a spectacular tomb for Pope Julius II Della Rovere, the work on these sculptures was stopped halfway through due to financial restraints.
-They were then left out of the plan and thus, remained in Florence.
 These sculptures are considered to be some of Michelangelo's most expressive works, as they depict human figures struggling to break free from the stone.
-The hall is dimly lit to create a dramatic atmosphere and draw attention to the intricate details of the sculptures.

 The Tribune - accademia gallery